Student Loan Interest and Payments

 Loan repayments

-Deductions for your student loan repayments will commence in April after you graduate and are 9% of your earnings over ยฃ27,295 for PLAN 2 loans and 9% of earnings over ยฃ25,000 for PLAN 5 loans.
-Initially, your loan payments will be allocated against the interest you incurred whilst at university.
+Repayments of your student loan commence in April after you graduate and are 9% of your earnings over ยฃ27,295 for PLAN 2 loans and 9% of earnings over ยฃ25,000 for PLAN 5 loans.
+Initially, your loan payments will be allocated against the interest you incurred while at university.
 Your initial repayments are likely to be low as most graduates do not earn high salaries for the first few years after finishing university.
 It is highly unlikely that during your first few years of working your repayments will reduce any of the capital (the original amount that you borrowed).
-High earning graduates are likely to start repaying the capital element of their loans further along in their careers.
-Modest and lower earners will probably only ever repay some of the interest and eventually have their loans written off after 30 years (PLAN 2).
+High-earning graduates are likely to start repaying the capital element of their loans further along in their careers.
+Modest and lower earners with PLAN 2 loans, will probably only ever repay some of the interest and eventually have their loans written off after 30 years.
+A far higher percentage of graduates with PLAN 5 loans will pay their loan and accrued interest off in full.

 Repayment thresholds